hyperledger-labs/perun-node/README.md

 go install -v
 ```

-dst-go is installed in the local machine and the binary will be available at the set GOBIN path.
+dst-go is installed in the local machine and the binary will be available at `$GOBIN`.
-If GOBIN is not set, they it can be found at ~/go/bin
+If `$GOBIN` environement variable is not set, then it can be found at `~/go/bin`

 ### Build using Make